-The pointer data type is a new feature introduced in version 7.0 of RM/COBOL.
+The pointer data type is a feature of RM/COBOL.
 A COBOL pointer describes a block of memory and consists of three components: base address, offset, and size.

 CodeBridge provides two methods for passing COBOL pointers.
-The first method is useful when the C function only wishes to access memory referenced by the pointer.
+The first method is useful when the C function wishes to access only memory referenced by the pointer.
 The second method is useful if the C function wishes to access the components of the COBOL pointer data item directly.
-For more information, see "Pointer Base Attributes" on page E-15.
+For more information, see Pointer Base Attributes (on page 107).